 With over 25 years of experience in the fields of Health Education and Gerontology, Abbie has gained invaluable insights working closely with individuals and family members in retirement and adult housing communities.

 As an educator she maintains a strong commitment to providing tools and resources that offer an increased awareness and knowledge in the day to day challenges we face living and staying engaged.
 She contributes heartfelt dedication, compassion and enthusiasm to enhance the well being of care partners and families living with Movement Disorders.
 Most recently, she was able to respond to residents of the Tucson area who are living with Movement Disorders and started a support group.
-Through her work with the support group, she was able to connect with PMD Alliance and wanted to join the heartfelt work they were doing.
+Through her work with the support group, she was able to connect with PMD Alliance and wanted to join the heartfelt work we are doing.